google/EarlGrey/docs/swift-white-boxing.md

 since we need to provide the test with the function declarations, we need to create a protocol that will help expose them.

-Since the Bundle is initially empty, add a Swift file into it.
+Since the Helper Bundle defined in the [White-Boxing Setup Guide](white-boxing-setup-guide.md) is initially empty, add a Swift file into it.
 The file can be blank for now.
-This should automatically enable you to add a Bridging Header similar to the [Setup's Swift Section](setup.md#bridging_header), add a Bridging Header with imports for any EarlGrey files that you need.
+This should automatically enable you to add a Bridging Header as described in the Setup Guide's [Bridging Header](setup.md#bridging_header) section.
+Add a Bridging Header with imports for any EarlGrey files that you need.
 Refer to the [EarlGrey TestRig Bridging Header](../Tests/TestRig/Sources/Swift/SwiftTestRigBridgingHeader.h) for an example.
 The Helper Bundle runs in the app side, so **do not add any TestLib or any test-specific dependencies**.